FastMap: Revisiting Structure from Motion through First-Order Optimization: Related Work

-\textbf{Global Translation Estimation} that comes after rotation averaging is challenging due to noisy measurements and the inherent lack of scale in relative translations.
-Many existing approaches struggle when baseline lengths differ significantly ~\cite{pan2024glomap}.
-LUD~\cite{ozyesil2015robust} and \citet{zhuang2018baseline} focus on improving stability and robustness in ill-conditioned scenarios. \citet{jiang2013global} introduces a linearized approach that enforces constraints across camera triplets, ensuring consistency in multi-view configurations. \citet{wilson2014robust} propose to improve translation estimation via outlier removal alongside a simplified solver.
-Compared to prior works, \alg (ours) adopts a much simpler design and optimizes global translation (camera locations) directly from estimated relative translations by gradient descent on normalized relative translation errors from random initialization, yielding effective and robust translation estimates.
+\minihead{Global Rotation and Translation} In a typical global SfM system, global rotation and translation are estimated directly from pairwise relative motions. \citet{hartley2013rotation} provides a good tutorial on rotation averaging. \citet{govindu2001combining} frames motion estimation as a global optimization problem, and \citet{martinec2007robust} first solves for camera rotations using pairwise constraints and then obtains translations from a linear system using epipolar constraints. \citet{wilson2020distribution} propose a more stable optimizer for rotation averaging.
+Many existing approaches struggle when baseline lengths differ significantly~\cite{pan2024glomap}.
+LUD~\cite{ozyesil2015robust} and \citet{zhuang2018baseline} focus on improving stability and robustness in ill-conditioned scenarios. \citet{jiang2013global} introduces a linearized approach that enforces constraints across camera triplets, ensuring consistency in multi-view configurations. \citet{wilson2014robust} propose improving translation estimation by combining outlier removal with a simplified solver.

-\textbf{End-to-end SfM} Learning-based SfM methods vary in the degree of their departure from the traditional SfM pipeline and in their tradeoff between speed and accuracy.
+\textbf{Learning-based SfM} Learning-based SfM methods vary in the degree of their departure from the traditional SfM pipeline and in their tradeoff between speed and accuracy.
 VGGSfM~\cite{wang2024vggsfm} hews closely to the traditional SfM methodology, building on point-tracking methods to propose a fully differentiable SfM method that includes bundle adjustment.
 Flowmap~\cite{smith2024flowmap} uses pretrained optical flow and point tracking networks and a depth CNN to optimize per-scene global poses, calibration, and depth maps using gradient descent.
 Ace-Zero~\cite{brachmann2024scene} uses a trained dense 3D scene coordinate regressor as an alternative to triangulation and registration in incremental SfM, instead incrementally relocalizing with the learned coordinate regressor.
+The DUSt3R~\cite{wang2024dust3r} architecture, which maps image pairs to \textit{point maps}, initiated a new paradigm in learned SfM.
+DUSt3R pointmap estimates from image pairs can be used for camera calibration, depth estimation, correspondence, pose estimation and dense reconstruction.
+Many recent works~\cite{yang2025fast3r, lu2025matrix3d, wang2025vggt} improve upon DUSt3R in various ways, such as efficiently processing more input images~\cite{yang2025fast3r}, using diffusion models~\cite{lu2025matrix3d}, and predicting more 3D geometry attributes~\cite{wang2025vggt}.
+In particular, MASt3R~\cite{leroy2024grounding} upgrades DUSt3R using dense correspondences from the predicted DUSt3R pointmap pairs, and MASt3R-SfM~\cite{duisterhof2024mast3r} incorporates a global alignment stage, offering a full-fledged SfM system based on MASt3R.